-Besides linear scale, it’s worth to give your customer an opportunity to leave additional comments (where they can explain their score).
-It’s a valuable information, that’ll help you understand your customer’s rating and implement solutions later on.
+Besides the linear scale, it’s worth to give your customer an opportunity to leave additional comments (where they can explain their score).
+It’s a valuable piece of information, that’ll help you understand your customer’s rating and implement solutions later on.

 CSAT (Customer Satisfaction Score)

 Customer Satisfaction Score allows to measure customer satisfaction on interaction with your product, service, or overall experience.

 It’s another great metric – it’s short, simple, and intuitive.